 Students will be advised at this time that the 12 graduate credits taken for the Graduate Minor cannot be used towards completion of the student's Masters or PhD.
-The form will require the student's graduate advisor and program director approval.
+The form will require approval by the student's graduate advisor and the program director.
 Applicants must be in good standing in a graduate program at the University of Illinois and should demonstrate an interest in Latin American Studies.
-Students are encouraged to work closely with the student adviser at the Center for Latin American and Caribbean Studies to design their programs.
-The minor admission process will be monitored by Kasia Szremski (firstname.lastname@example.org), CLACS Associate Director. .
+Students are encouraged to work closely with the student advisor at the Center for Latin American and Caribbean Studies to design their programs.
+The minor admission process will be monitored by Kasia Szremski (firstname.lastname@example.org), CLACS Associate Director.

 CLACS Academic Advisor will also be assigned the responsibility of advising graduate minor students.
-Currently serves as the main adviser for our undergraduate minor and majors as well as our current M.A. student in Latin American Studies.
+Currently serves as the main advisor for our undergraduate minor and majors as well as our current MA students in Latin American Studies.
 She will be the person responsible, with the Director, to monitor the admission process and to advise students enrolled in the minor.